HU-xiaobai/Zhanghao/README.md

 * IVQA: Inverse Visual Question Answering.
 Feng Liu, Tao Xiang, Timothy M. Hospedales, Wankou Yang and Changyin Sun; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018, pp. 8611-8619
 * Creativity: Generating Diverse Questions Using Variational Autoencoders.
 Unnat Jain, Ziyu Zhang and Alexander G. Schwing; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 6485-6494
+* Predicting Difficulty and Discrimination of Natural Language Questions.
+Matthew A. Byrd and Shashank Srivastava.
+2022